Gastroenterology and Nutrition

 - Short bowel syndrome

-Among the distinguished faculty members in the UC Davis division of General Pediatrics who are actively involved in both clinical care and research are Ian Griffin, a pediatric nutrition expert who has co-authored papers on such topics as nutrient-enriched formula, nutrition of pre-term infants after hospital discharge, and magnesium retention in 12- to 48-month-old children.
-Ulfat Shaikh, director of healthcare quality integration at the UC Davis School of Health, leads projects focusing on pediatric nutrition, obesity, and patient satisfaction.
+Other faculty members from the UC Davis division of General Pediatrics who also provide patient care and clinical research are Ian Griffin, M.D., who is an expert in pediatric nutrition expert and has published research on topics such as nutrient-enriched formula, nutrition of pre-term infants after hospital discharge, and magnesium retention in 12- to 48-month-old children.
+Ulfat Shaikh, M.D., director of healthcare quality integration at the UC Davis School of Medicine, leads projects that include pediatric nutrition and obesity.